oschwengers/bakta/README.md

 The structural prediction is conducted via Prodigal and complemented by a custom detection of sORF < 30 aa.

-To rapidly identify known protein sequences with exact sequence matches and to conduct a comprehensive annotations, Bakta utilizes a compact SQLite database comprising protein sequence digests and pre-annotations for millions of known protein sequences and clusters.
+To rapidly identify known protein sequences with exact sequence matches and to conduct a comprehensive annotations, Bakta utilizes a compact read-only SQLite database comprising protein sequence digests and pre-assigned annotations for millions of known protein sequences and clusters.

 Conceptual terms:

-- **UPS**: unique protein sequences identified via length and MD5 digests (100% coverage & 100% sequence identity)
+- **UPS**: unique protein sequences identified via length and MD5 hash digests (100% coverage & 100% sequence identity)
 - **IPS**: identical protein sequences comprising seeds of UniProt's UniRef100 protein sequence clusters
 - **PSC**: protein sequences clusters comprising seeds of UniProt's UniRef90 protein sequence clusters